-Last updated: 23.02.2024
+Last updated: 12th February 2025

 What is Classification?

-For Para Fencing, which is a Paralympic sport, athletes are grouped into Sport Classes which aim to ensure that the impact of their Impairment is minimised, and sporting excellence determines which Athlete (or team) is ultimately victorious.
+For Para Fencing, which is a Paralympic sport, athletes are grouped into Sport Classes which aim to ensure that the impact of their impairment is minimised, and sporting excellence determines which athlete (or team) is ultimately victorious.

 Who is eligible for classification?

-An Athlete who wishes to compete in a sport must have an Eligible Impairment that complies with the relevant Minimum Impairment Criteria for that sport.
+An athlete who wishes to compete in a sport must have an Eligible Impairment that complies with the relevant Minimum Impairment Criteria for that sport.
 Different sports have different eligibilities and minimum impairment criteria.

 The following Impairment types are relevant for Para Fencing: